Skip to main content

 At the curve's inflection point, pH = pKa; at this pH, the system is most resistant to changes in pH when adding either acid or base.
 At this pH, [HA]=[A-].

-If a bit of a strong acid is added, it would react with the strongest base in the solution, which would be the conjugate base of the weak acid:
+If a bit of a strong acid is added, it will react with the strongest base in the solution, which would be the conjugate base of the weak acid:

 HCl + A- → HA + Cl-

 The reaction goes from a strong acid, HCl, to a weak acid, HA.
 Its concentration would increase slightly, but it will only ionize to a small extent since it's a weak acid.
-The [HA] in the Henderson-Hasselbalch equations increases a bit but not enough to change the pH significantly.
-If the same amount of HCl were added to pure water, it would react completely to form an equal amount of H3O+, significantly altering the pH of pure water (7.0).
+The [HA] in the Henderson-Hasselbalch equation increases slightly, but not enough to significantly change the pH.
+If the same amount of HCl were added to pure water, it would react completely, forming an equal amount of H3O+, significantly altering the pH of pure water (7.0).

 If a bit of a strong base is added, it will react with the strongest acid in the solution, which would be HA: